-4. Let us know in comments to this post if you feel better the next day.
+4. Let us know in the comments to this post if you feel better the next day.

-Then you may want to support PLANETARIANS efforts to make the ultimate snack against obesity: More fiber than any veggies, more protein than any meat!
+If so, consider supporting PLANETARIANS efforts to make the ultimate snack against obesity: our sunflower chips have more fiber per serving than many veggies, and more protein by weight than meat!